dsc-nit-surat/night-code-sprint/README.md

 - For the project you're creating with your respective team, create a repo and within the repo create a folder with your team name and upload all the instructions and code within that folder itself.
 - While submitting, make sure to create a PR to our master branch first.

+### Upcoming Instructions
+- There are various tech tracks on which you can build your solutions.
+- If you're unable to come up with solving any problem, you'll be provided with 4 to 5 problem statements that are optional to work on.

 **Tips**